bizz84/starter_architecture_flutter_firebase/README.md

 });
 ```

+As we can see, `authStateChangesProvider` **depends** on `firebaseAuthProvider`, and can get access to it using `ref.watch`.

+Similarly, `databaseProvider` **depends** on `authStateChangesProvider`.

+One powerful feature of Riverpod is that we can **watch** a provider's value and rebuild all dependent providers and widgets **when the value changes**.

+An example of this is the `databaseProvider` above.
+This provider's value is rebuilt every time the `authStateChangesProvider`'s value **changes**.
+This is used to return either a `FirestoreDatabase` object or `null` depending on the authentication state.

+### Using Riverpod inside widgets

 Widgets can access these providers with a `ScopedReader`, either via `Consumer` or `ConsumerWidget`.

-For example, here is some sample code demonstrating how to use `StreamProvider` to read some data from a stream (note the use of `.family` to read a `jobId` parameter that is only known at runtime):
+For example, here is some sample code demonstrating how to use `StreamProvider` to read some data from a stream:

 ```dart
 final jobStreamProvider =